crosspeaksoftware/woo-address-book/readme.txt

 = 1.5.2 =
 * Update country field with updates from WooCommerce 3.6.x.
 Fixes inconsistencies with updated stock version.
+* Support SelectWoo in addition to select2 for checkout address book selector

 = 1.5.1 =
 * Update address book links so they don't have a trailing slash on them.